 Cooks and gardeners alike are indebted to this evergreen perennial for the unique, pungent flavor and aroma that its gray-green leaves produce.
-This cultivar has leaves suffused with steely-gray purple.
-It forms a 1.5-foot-tall and wide bush with woody stems that may be trimmed back to newly emerging growth or strong stems in spring.
-In early to mid-summer, it sends up lavender-purple flower spikes; it has both ornamental and culinary qualities in an herb garden.
-It tolerates alkaline soils, but cannot survive wet winter conditions.
+This cultivar has leaves suffused with steely gray purple.
+It forms a 1½-foot-tall-and-wide bush with woody stems that may be trimmed back to newly emerging growth or strong stems in spring.
+In early to midsummer, it sends up lavender-purple flower spikes; it has both ornamental and culinary qualities in an herb garden.
+It tolerates alkaline soil but cannot survive wet winter conditions.

 CareProvide moist but well-drained soil in full sun.
 Tolerates alkaline soil.